moth-quantum/quantum-audio/README.md

 For more information on contributing to Code and Documentation, please review [Contributing Guidelines](CONTRIBUTING.md).

+### Future Releases
+We're excited about the upcoming features and improvements!
+Quantum Audio Package v0.1.0 is a gradual upgrade from v0.2.0 with focus on the core architectural changes.
+In future releases, we plan to extend support to Qiskit v1.0 and above.
+We also plan to introduce more schemes from Quantum Audio Literature along with a Base Scheme Class to aid further contributions.

 ### Citing
 If you use this code or find it useful in your research, please consider citing: [DOI]()